department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 - Your Veteran’s DD214 (Certificate of Release or Discharge from Active Duty)—or, if the Veteran was a World War II or Korean War Veteran, the Report of Separation.
 If you don’t have a copy of the necessary form, you can request it by submitting a Standard Form 180, Request Pertaining to Military Records, from the National Archives.
 Find out how to request military service records online, by mail, or by fax
 - Documents related to any dependent children you’re including in your application
 - A copy of each child’s birth certificate or adoption papers
-- School certification of enrollment for children ages 18-23
+- A copy of school certification of enrollment for children ages 18-23
+- The CHAMPVA Other Health Insurance (OHI) Certification form (10-7959c)
+- A copy of Medicare card (front and back)
+- A copy of other health insurance cards (front and back)

 I confirm that the identifying information in this form is accurate and has been represented correctly.